project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 ## Scenario

-Acme Corp, is a global conglomerate with over ten thousand employees, spread across 7 locations.
+XYZ Corp, is a global conglomerate with over ten thousand employees, spread across 7 locations.
 Employee training and enablement is one of the core values of the organization.
 Before the organization opted to use the Sunbird platform, employees accessed another legacy system that to train and upskill themselves.

 The legacy system has a large repository of content artifacts.
 These artifacts have to be uploaded into Sunbird so that employees can access them, even through Sunbird.